Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 - Standby power: 0.5W

 - Filter: Replaceable Medical Grade H13 True HEPA Filter

 Okaysou is trademarked by Souxing Information Technology (Chongqing) Co., Ltd.

-The AirMic4S is larger than many competing units but attractively designed with flowing curves and an easy to operate control panel.
+The AirMic4S is larger than many competing units, but it is attractively designed with flowing curves and an easy to operate control panel.

 The AirMic4S is fitted with a Medical Grade H13 True HEPA Filter.
 This air purifier is designed for small to large rooms, bedrooms, offices, nurseries, and kitchens.
 Its filtration system captures up to 99.97% of airborne particles as small as .3 microns.
 This includes dust, pollen, pet dander, pet hair, smoke, household odors, and harmful gases like formaldehyde and ammonia.

 The loose-weave fabric prefilter (intended to capture large particles such as pet hair) covering the filter can be removed and washed every few weeks.
 The primary filter is not washable and should be replaced every six to eight months.